 - Support to develop healthy relationships

-- Help to find healthy and tailored activities and hobbies
+- Finding healthy and tailored activities and hobbies

 Aftercare programs come from many sources.
 These program resources include health professionals, faith-based groups, schools, and peer recovery.

-Are You Looking Addiction or Mental Health Treatment?
+Are You Looking for Addiction or Mental Health Disorder Treatment?

 Are you having problems with addiction or your mental health?
-If so, it’s important to get help now.
+If so, it’s essential to get help now.
 Studies demonstrate that individuals have more successful recovery when they participate in treatment.

 This isn’t the usual type of treatment facility.
-Sober Life has created a community filled with our staff and alumni.
+Sober Life has created a community filled with our staff and alums.
 Together we provide an integrated setting to facilitate your recovery.
+Period.

 Do you dream of being free from your addictive substance?
 Do you want to feel confident again?
+Set healthy boundaries?
+Live a better quality of life?
 We know from personal experience that you can escape the stronghold of addiction.